bradyhouse/house/fiddles/aurelia/delete.md

         Done.
 All "aurelia" fiddles have been re-indexed.
         The "fiddle-0000-Template" aurelia fiddle has been deleted successfully.

 Note, when an `aurelia` fiddle is deleted, the `fiddle.sh index aurelia` command is automatically initiated.
-This command will remove the reference to the fiddle from the root angular [index.html](index.html) page.
+This command will remove the reference to the fiddle from the root aurelia [index.html](index.html) page.